datajerk/ctf-write-ups/wpictf2020/dorsia1/README.md

 ![](dorsia1.png)

-Quite possibly one of the best movies scenes ever (your results may vary), augmented with _new pwns_.
+Quite possibly one of the best movies scenes ever (your results may vary), augmented with _new pwn_.
 And ..., there are two verbal hints in the clip: _stack smash_ and _fgets_.

 What I most appreciate about this challenge is that this is a legit fuckup.
 You could (and can) actually expect someone to mistype the `69` as `96`.